alefbee/popcorn-archives/README.md

 A simple and powerful command-line tool to manage your personal movie watchlist, built with Python and Click.

+## Motivation

+I needed a proper database for the large movie collection in my personal archive.
+Managing everything in an Excel file was cumbersome and inefficient.

+So, I decided to build a tool — with the help of AI — that lets me easily manage my archive locally.
+With this program, I can quickly search which movies I already own and which ones I don’t, along with other useful information, all available at my fingertips.

+That’s why I created **Popcorn Archives**, and I’m sharing it so others can benefit as well.

 ## In Action: A Typical Workflow

 Take a tour of a typical user session in this single demonstration.
 The animation showcases a common workflow, from populating your archive to managing and exploring your personal movie collection.